jakimfett/functions.sh/doc/app/miNAS.md

 We install SeaFile by doing scripting, after prototyping on our single-board computer's operating system command line interface.

-Scripting, a way to automate things to be repeatable, is super useful.
+Scripting, a way to automate things to be (massively) repeatable, is super useful.

 Scripting, at the core of the discipline, is about leveraging the ability of "modern" computing to do repetitive things rather quickly.